sorbet/sorbet/website/docs/type-aliases.md

 sig {params(x: T.any(AB, C)).returns(Integer)}
-def bad(x) # error: Returning value that does not conform to method result type case x when AB # <- this line is problematic
+def bad(x) # error: Returning value that does not conform to method result type case x when AB then 1 # <- this line is problematic when C then 2 end end
-    1
-  when C
-    2
-  end
-end
 ```